UTDNebula/website/docs/maintainers/project-setup.md

 # Code Quality

-The Project Nebula codebase uses a few tools to enforce code quality and commit conventions.
+The Nebula Labs codebase uses a few tools to enforce code quality and commit conventions.

 ## Prettier